 Today, the percentage of jobs requiring postsecondary education is even higher.
 In 2010, approximately 38% of adults in Illinois had an associate degree or higher.
-In 2021, over 44% do.
-As the map in Figure 1 shows, postsecondary attainment varies widely across the state, from a low of 18% of adults to a high of 52% of adults having an associate degree or higher.
+In 2022, over 44% do.
+As the map in Figure 1 shows, postsecondary attainment varies widely across the state, from a low of 18% of adults in Alexander County to a high of 59% of adults in DuPage County having an associate degree or higher.

 While this data only reflects degree attainment, credentials are also considered in the 60% target.
-According to the Lumina Foundation, Illinois' attainment is at 56.9% when certificates and industry-recognized credentials are included.1
+According to the Lumina Foundation, Illinois' attainment is at 56.9% when certificates and industry-recognized credentials are included.

 As illustrated in Figure 2, the disparities in attainment outcomes are stark when the information is disaggregated by race/ethnicity.
-While 48% of white adults have a postsecondary degree, only 31% of African Americans and 22% of Latino adults do.
-For bachelor's degrees, Illinois has the 14th largest gap of any state in attainment between African American and white adults and the 10th largest gap between Latino and whites.2
+While 49% of white adults have a postsecondary degree, only 31% of African Americans and 23% of Latino adults do.